3cp/demo-flex-dialog/README.md

 To answer https://discourse.aurelia.io/t/how-to-ensure-dialog-header-and-footer-are-always-visible/1148

-Flex layout to rescue, css in demo-flex.css.
+Flex layout to rescue, css in `src/dialog-flex.css`.

 > You need `<body aurelia-app="main" class="ux-dialog-flex">` for css to take effect.